 Mercy Medical Center (Mercy), part of the Sisters of Charity Health System, is a 476-bed hospital serving Southeastern Ohio.
 Mercy is also part of the NewHealth Collaborative, Summa Health System’s Accountable Care Organization.

-The incorporation of Jvion’s machine is part of a larger commitment within Mercy to using the latest innovation to advance patient health.
-Implementing the advanced prescriptive analytics delivered by Jvion illustrates Mercy’s overarching strategy to optimize care, lower rates of avoidable events, and ensure the high levels of quality.
+The incorporation of the Jvion Machine is part of a larger commitment within Mercy to using the latest innovation to advance patient health.
+Implementing the advanced prescriptive analytics for preventable harm delivered by Jvion illustrates Mercy’s overarching strategy to optimize care, lower rates of avoidable events, and ensure the high levels of quality.

 Cognitive Machine Application